Beyond imposter syndrome: the self-worth wound holding businesswomen back

 If this resonates, you might also want to read: "Why do you feel you're not good enough?".

-And unlike the criticism that comes from outside, these internally created can be the hardest to shake free of.
+And these internally created can be the hardest to shake free of.

 This isn't a mindset problem - but mindset is part of the solution